 No person can ever step into the same river twice – Heraclitus noted that people and their environment continually change.
-Continual interactions of genes with their environment creates a life that “surfs” on incoming waves of energy, nutrients and knowledge, changing from day to day, and differing year to year.
+Continual interactions of genes with their environment create a life that “surfs” on incoming waves of energy, nutrients and knowledge, changing from day to day, and differing year to year.

 SCIENCE IS THE STUDY OF HOW THINGS WORK.

 The list below points to evidence that gave insight and understanding about how omega-3 and omega-6 nutrients affect health.
 Eating balanced omega-3 and omega-6 nutrients balances the n-3 and n-6 highly unsaturated fatty acids (HUFA) stored in our tissues.
 A simple measure of each food item’s likely impact on your HUFA balance is posted on-line to help you NIX6 and EAT3.
 The stored HUFA are precursors of a diverse set of hormones that act on specific receptors that signal in cells throughout the body, linking n-3 and n-6 nutrients to healthy physiology and pathophysiology.